volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy.md

     tls_fingerprint_values = ["tls_fingerprint_values"]
   }
-  // One of the arguments from this list "server_selector server_name_matcher any_server server_name" must be set
+  // One of the arguments from this list "any_server server_name server_selector server_name_matcher" must be set
   any_server = true
 }